wishwisdom/corda-docs-portal/content/en/platform/corda/4.8/enterprise/performance-testing/running-jmeter-corda.md

 * The number of hosts to create tunnels for and their client side RMI server ports are read from the `jmeter.properties` file that is used to run this instance of JMeter.
 For using the SSH tunnel, localhost addresses are listed here as the actual remoting is done via SSH.
-By default, the five remote addresses shown below are listed in the properties file included in the JAR.
+By default, the five remote addresses shown below are listed in the properties file included in the `.jar`.
 This configuration is only relevant on the client side:

 ```kotlin
 #---------------------------------------------------------------------------